learn-co-curriculum/react-hooks-use-effect/README.md

 ## Side Effects

-In programming terms, we can think about functions as being primarily useful for their return values or their **side effects**:
+When we think about the functionality of a function, we generally think about its return value.
+However, functions can also have **side effects**:

 > an operation, function or expression is said to have a side effect if it
 > modifies some state variable value(s) outside its local environment, that is